 Ultimately, what will be the benefits of your change programme?
 If you’re investing large amounts of money and time into transformation, the return on investment (ROI) needs to be crystal clear.

-Speaking to BIE last year, Giles Campbell, an award-winning transformation guru, said that the most important piece of advice he would offer to leaders managing a transformation is to seek outside help.
-But what type of help?
+Speaking to BIE, Giles Campbell, an award-winning transformation guru, said the most important piece of advice he would offer to leaders managing a transformation is to seek outside help.

-He recommended: "Choose highly creative thinkers with multi-industry and multifunctional experience, good leadership and analytical skills, experience of difficult/crisis situations and experience of delivering transformation.
-These people are VERY few and far between.
-They will not be good long-term general managers but will bring the spark of creative commercial thinking that will be required to initiate and drive a transformation."
+Giles’ advice is "Choose highly creative thinkers with multi-industry and multifunctional experience, good leadership and analytical skills, experience of difficult/crisis situations and experience of delivering transformation.”

-Therefore, you may need to enlist the support of interims to build the internal capability you require.
-As Giles points out, these people may not have the same skills as the permanent leaders of your organisation, but they will provide the necessary expertise at specific points in your transformation journey - it’s about flexibility over time.
+As Giles also points out, interims may not have the same skills as the permanent leaders of your organisation, but they will provide the necessary expertise at specific points in your transformation journey - it’s about flexibility over time.
 Simultaneously, your current board can focus on maintaining day-to-day operations during the transition period.